sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 ### Compute dialog {#compute-dialog}

 Starting with SIRIUS 6, the compute dialog has been streamlined to improve clarity by displaying only those settings that are essential for any type of analysis.
+For a video Tutorial, click [here](https://www.youtube.com/watch?v=1WDT6EtWqQs).
-Use the `Show advanced settings` button at the bottom <span style="color:#d40f57">**[7]**</span> to include additional settings that are relevant for specific use cases or to set limits for computation times.
+Use the `Advanced settings` toggle switch at the top <span style="color:#d40f57">**[1]**</span> to include additional settings that are relevant for specific use cases or to set limits for computation times.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/compute-dialog.png" | relative_url }})